Transitioning from breast to bottle and combination feeding

-The WHO advise to exclusively Breastfeed until six months with the introduction of solid foods then as well as continuing breastfeeding up to 2 years or beyond.
-However, it is a personal choice, for a mum, when to wean.
+The WHO advise to exclusively Breastfeed until six months with the introduction of solid foods then, as well as continuing breastfeeding up to 2 years or beyond.
+However, it is a personal choice for Mum, when to wean from breast to bottle.
 Choosing how to do it is important.
-The following are ways to go about it:

 Gradual Weaning from Breast:

 This is easier on both Mum and baby as it allows Mum’s milk supply to gradually reduce due to the decreased demand, thus preventing a build up of milk, which can result in blocked milk ducts, engorgement.
 This can lead onto mastitis if not resolved.
 It also allows baby to adjust to a new method of feeding and eases the transition from breast to bottle, or combination feeding.

 Gradual weaning takes about 2-3 weeks to accomplish but can be done more slowly depending on the reasons for doing it.
 However, if your baby is older or at toddler stage, it may take longer.
 Time and patience is most important to make weaning a positive experience.